 What’s the deal?
 Sociable, elbow-to-elbow drinking on Paris’s trendiest drinking drag.

-What to drink: Any of the natural wines chosen by David Vincent-Loyola, formerly of Le Chateaubriand.
+What should I drink?
+Any of the natural wines chosen by David Vincent-Loyola, formerly of Le Chateaubriand.

 At this Rue Oberkampf hangout, you can (read: have to) chat with your neighbours while good-naturedly knocking into each other, wine and beers in hand.
 Food-wise, you can’t miss the melting ‘Tortilla de Janine’, but then again the princely acorn-fed ham with grilled almonds and the brilliant house mozzarella are also tempting.
 The setting for all this?
 Tiled walls and floors, ’70s neon lighting, a chic clientele and plenty of wine, all 100 percent natural.